Getting Your First Texas Driver's License

 Complete the Impact Texas Teen Driver's Course

-Before taking the ITTD program, must complete the online driver's education course in addition to the behind-the-wheel training.
+Before taking the ITTD program, you must complete the online driver's education course in addition to the behind-the-wheel training.

 Please note: The 44 hours of behind-the-wheel training are built into the PTDE course with the parent/legal guardian acting as the driving instructor, while the Texas Online Drivers Ed course allows the student to meet the state's behind-the-wheel requirement by adding on our Behind-the-Wheel training course OR by completing the training with an instructor at a traditional driving school.